+This guide outlines the many provisions that are set to expire that will have a particular impact on individuals and closely held businesses.
 To highlight a few, the following changes are currently scheduled to take effect on January 1, 2026:

-- Individual marginal tax rates will return to the pre-TCJA rate structure - replacing today's top marginal rate of 37% with a 39.6% top rate - The TCJA's temporary increase in the lifetime gift and estate tax exemption (as well as the GST exemption) will expire - decreasing the exemption from \$10 million to \$5 million (as adjusted for inflation) - The 20% deduction for an individual's domestic qualified business income from a partnership, S corporation or sole proprietorship will expire - The current \$10,000 limitation on the deductibility of state and local taxes will expire - Modifications to the Alternative Minimum Tax that are likely to expand the tax to more taxpayers - The ability to deduct the interest on mortgage acquisition debt will increase from the current generally applicable cap of \$750,000 to \$1 million - The AGI limitation for certain charitable contributions will decrease from 60% to 50% - Rules governing the standard deduction, individual exemptions and the overall limitation on itemized deductions will revert to pre-TCJA rules
+- Individual marginal tax rates will return to the pre-TCJA rate structure-replacing today's top marginal rate of 37 percent with a 39.6 percent top rate: - The TCJA's temporary increase in the lifetime gift and estate tax exemption (as well as the generationskipping transfer tax exemption) will expire decreasing the exemption from \$10 million to \$5 million (as adjusted for inflation);

+- The 20 percent deduction for an individual's domestic qualified business income from a partnership, S corporation, or sole proprietorship will expire: - The current \$10,000 limitation on the deductibility of state and local taxes will expire; - Modifications to the alternative minimum tax are likely to expand the tax to more taxpayers; - The ability to deduct the interest on mortgage acquisition debt will increase from the current generally applicable cap of \$750,000 to \$1 million; - The adjusted gross income limitation for certain charitable contributions will decrease from 60 percent to 50 percent; and - Rules governing the standard deduction, individual exemptions, and the overall limitation on itemized deductions will revert to pre-TCJA rules.